-Thursday, March 3, and Friday, March 4
+Wednesday February 14, Thursday, February 15, and Friday, February 16

-Students will be called alphabetically by last name to enter their course registration into the scheduling database.
+Students will be called alphabetically by last name to the cafeteria to enter their courses into the scheduling database.
 Students with incomplete registration forms (any form with less than eight (8) course labels) must get missing course labels before they will be allowed to enter their course registration.
 All departments will be available with course labels.
 After entering their course registration, students will receive a confirmation receipt indicating the courses for which they have been registered.
 Instructions to change a course are included on the confirmation receipt.